shantdashjian/say-it-in-german-ui/README.md

 # Say It in German!
 A translation app that takes in English text and translates it to German, with the option of speaking it as well.
-It is built with HTML, CSS, JavaScript, and powered by OpenAI.
+It is built with React, and powered by OpenAI.

 ![home-page](public/home-page.png "Home Page")